Has your interview process caused you to hire candidates whose sales results have been disappointing?

 When your candidate answers this question, he should demonstrate that he has performed background research on your business.
 If his answer is insightful, you can confidently assume that he cares about the future of the company and possesses the creative problem solving skills necessary to help the company grow and succeed.

-Remember, you should be looking for these 3 traits in every salesperson you hire:
+Remember, as a sales manager, you should be looking for these 3 traits in every salesperson you hire:

 Need for Achievement